sd2020spring/PyRacer-The-Game/README.md

 <img src="images/screenshots/mainmenu.png" alt="Main Menu Screenshot" width="400" height="250"/>

 ## Running The Game:
+PyRacer was developed in Python and thus you must have Python 3 or higher installed on your machine to play.
 In order to run PyRacer you will have to first install PyGame, as this is the library much of this code is based on.
 To install run the following code that best fits your situation in your terminal:
 Globally on your OS- `python3 -m pip install -U pygame`
 For a singular user- `python3 -m pip install -U pygame --user`
+PyRacer is Cross-Platform and works on Windows, Mac OS, and Linux

 Once PyGame is installed open the directory in which the game files are saved and run `python3 scripts/main.py` in the terminal of that directory.